s3nt1n3lz21/Angular-Templates-Code-Coverage/README.md

 ## Install

-npm install angular-templates-code-coverage
+npm install angular-templates-code-coverage --save-dev

 ## Usage

-const templatesCoverage = require("angular-templates-code-coverage");
+In the terminal type

-templatesCoverage();
+angular-templates

-Algorithm
+## Algorithm

 - Search For NgIfs And NgFors
 - Grab The Ids Of These Elements
 - Search For Unit Tests With A Title That Includes This Id